uchan21/uchan21/README.md

 <br>

 # Hi!!
-I'm UChan Jung.
+I'm Uchan Jung.
 Nice to meet You😊
 ### I was born and live in Korea republic and I am a student at Sejong Univ in Korea republic.
 **If you want to contact me, Click the ICON**